-The second is that you claim that this evidence was obtained by violating the privacy of your client, as long as you have previously reviewed it and obtained elements that prove your allegation.
-One of our lawyers, handled a case in which the operators pretended to be plaintiff’s clients, in order to enter their house and perform the surveillance procedure.
+The second is that you claim that this personal injury evidence was obtained by violating the privacy of your client, as long as you have previously reviewed it and obtained elements that prove your allegation.
+One of Avrek Law’s attorneys handled a case in which the operators pretended to be plaintiff’s clients in order to enter their house and perform the surveillance procedure.

 However, this second form can easily be refuted, as privacy is not an absolute right.
-On the contrary, since, according to the Human Rights Act of 1998, the right to privacy is stipulated only for public authorities.
-A skilled lawyer can argue that and dismantle your appeal of inadmissibility.
+On the contrary, according to the Human Rights Act of 1998, the right to privacy is stipulated only for public authorities.
+A skilled personal injury lawyer can argue that and dismantle your appeal of inadmissibility.

-As a personal injury lawyer, you must be prepared from now on for the presentation of surveillance evidence.
+A personal injury lawyer must be prepared for the presentation of surveillance evidence.
 Everything seems to indicate that this resource will be used frequently by insurers.

 Despite this, the outlook is encouraging, as a review of jurisprudence reveals that the effectiveness of the resources is almost nil.
-Basically, this is explained as the presentation of surveillance evidence is no useful against an honest client who only seeks compensation for his injuries.
+Basically, this is explained as the presentation of personal injury surveillance evidence is not useful against a honest client who only seeks compensation for their injuries.

-At the same time, it is recommended that you notify your future clients about this: that there is a high probability that they will be monitored, so they should act normally and try not to act in a suspicious manner, as insurers will not hesitate to use that against him.
+At the same time, future clients should be notified that there is a high probability they will be monitored, so they should act normally and not in a suspicious manner, as insurers will not hesitate to use that against him.

-Finally, and not least, if the person reading this is not a lawyer, we recommend that you contact us so that we can advise you correctly, in case you need a professional from the legal area that represents you.
-If this is not the case, we recommend that you write down our contact information, as you may need our services at some point in your life.
+Finally, if the person reading this is not a lawyer, we recommend that you contact Avrek Law Firm so that we can advise you correctly.
+If this is not the case, we recommend that you write down Avrek Law Firm’s contact information, as you may need our services at some point.